 Jumping before you are pushed

-There is one tip which applies to all redundancy pay negotiations, whether you have a decent legal case or not.
+There is one route to consider, and which applies to all redundancy pay negotiations.
 If you are 100% sure that you are going to be made redundant, then there is the option is to offer to resign voluntarily first – this would be done on the basis that your employer pays you a sum of money which recognises the amount of time and effort saved by short circuiting the redundancy process.
-For example, you might save them a month of HR and management time, so you could ask for a month’s salary plus say another month to take into account their time and effort you have saved them.
+For example, you might save HR and management a month of their time, in which case for example you might ask for a month’s salary plus another month to take into account the time and effort you have saved them.
 It’s attractive option from the employer’s point of view too as they won’t have to carry out any kind of fair process or give you a right of appeal.